 After the daily quota is reached, logs are no longer indexed but are still available in the livetail, sent to your archives, and used to generate metrics from logs.

-Update or remove this quota at any time when editing the Index:
+You can configure or remove this quota at any time when editing the Index:

-Follow our Log Usage guide to see how to monitor and alert on your usage.
+See Monitor log usage on how to monitor and alert on your usage.

 Additional helpful documentation, links, and articles: